alphagov/paas-cf/README.md

 In case you want to deploy the pipeline, set `ENABLE_FAILURE_TESTING` environment variable to true, e.g.
 `ENABLE_FAILURE_TESTING=true make dev pipelines`.

-## Optionally run specific job in the create-bosh-cloudfoundry pipeline
+## Optionally run specific job in the create-cloudfoundry pipeline

-`create-bosh-cloudfoundry` is our main pipeline.
+`create-cloudfoundry` is our main pipeline.
 When we are making changes or adding new features to our deployment we many times wish to test only the specific changes we have just made.
 To do that, it's many times enough to run only the job that is applying the change.
 In order to do that, you can use